 Now it’s time to choose an entree for our romantic, but quick to prepare, Valentine’s Day meal.
 For this occasion, I have chosen Pasta with Browned Butter and Mizithra Cheese.
 It is a meal that I have actually prepared for weeknight Valentine’s or anniversary meals in the past.
 It is incredibly quick and easy to make, but is still a very delicious and elegant meal.
-For this particular menu, the pasta can actually stand on it’s own with the roasted pear salad, without adding any other side dishes or meats.
-But I have also provided the option of adding Skillet Seared Shrimp to the pasta.
-If you wish, you could add an additional vegetable (roasted broccoli or asparagus would go particularly well), and serve the salad as an appetizer.
-Or you could just keep it extra simple and use the salad as your vegetable.
+For this particular menu, the pasta can actually stand on it’s own, but I have also provided the option of adding Skillet Seared Shrimp to the pasta.
+If you wish, you could add an additional vegetable (roasted broccoli or asparagus would go particularly well), and serve salad as an appetizer.
+Or you could just keep it extra simple and use salad as your vegetable.
 Your choice.

 First, let’s talk about the pasta.

 This pasta has only three ingredients.
 I don’t think anything could be easier.
 Mizithra is a Greek cheese made of sheep’s milk.
 It is hard, salty, and it doesn’t really make a good snacking cheese.
 It can be a little tricky to find, but a well-stocked store should carry it.
 I have had success in Italian markets, cheese shops, and even just larger grocery stores with a good cheese variety.
 For the pasta, you can really use whatever you prefer.
 I like to use a fresh (refrigerated or frozen) pasta.
 You could even use a stuffed pasta, like tortellini or ravioli if you wish.
 This time, used a dried pasta that was a fancy shape – Flowers, and it looked kind of like daffodils when it was cooked.
 The third ingredient – butter, doesn’t need much explanation.
 Salted or unsalted works fine.